 Building Our American Communities (BOAC) Grant Program

-Each year, the Building Our American Communities (BOAC) Grant Program provides Missouri 4-H clubs and FFA chapters grants for projects aimed at developing and advancing Missouri’s rural communities.
-Recipients of the 2017 BOAC program have been chosen and are listed below.
+EEach year, the Building Our American Communities (BOAC) Grant Program provides grants to Missouri 4-H clubs and FFA chapters for projects aimed at developing and advancing Missouri’s rural communities.
+Recipients of the 2021 BOAC program have been chosen and are listed below.

-BOAC grants of up to $500 have been awarded to Missouri 4-H clubs and FFA chapters to support projects that benefit an agricultural community and/or promote community development.
-The 2017 BOAC grant recipients are:
+BOAC grants of up to $500 have been awarded to 6 Missouri FFA chapters and 8 4-H clubs to support projects that benefit an agricultural community and/or promote community development.
+The 2021 BOAC grant recipients are: